ClarkHobbie/ssltest3/README.md

 6) Import the local CA to the server keystore

-keytool -importcert -keystore serverkeystore -storepass whatever -file ca-certificate.pem.txt -alias ca
+keytool -importcert -keystore keystore -storepass whatever -file ca-certificate.pem.txt -alias ca

 7) Import the singed certificate to the sever keystore

-keytool -importcert -keystore serverkeystore -storepass whatever -file server.cer -alias server
+keytool -importcert -keystore keystore -storepass whatever -file server.cer -alias server

 Compile the program with the following command (you must have maven installed):